aws-samples/amazon-eks-security-immersion-day/content/Pod-Security/Pod-Security-Admision/index.en.md

 ![PSA UX Issues](../../../assets/psa-ux-issues.png)

 In some scenarios, this is a difficult user experience, as there is no immediate indication that the successfully applied Deployment object belies failed Pod creation.
 The offending Pod specs won’t create Pods.
-Inspecting the Deployment resource with `kubectl get deploy <DEPLOYMENT_NAME> -oyaml` will expose the message from the failed Pod(s) in the Deployment `.status.conditions` element.
+Inspecting the Deployment resource with `kubectl get deployments.apps <DEPLOYMENT_NAME> -o=jsonpath='{.status}'` will expose the message from the failed Pod(s) in the Deployment `.status.conditions` element.

 In both the audit and warn PSA modes, the Pod restrictions don’t prevent violating Pods from being created and started.
 However, in these modes audit annotations on API server audit log events and warnings to API server clients (e.g., kubectl) are triggered, respectively.
 This occurs when Pods, as well as objects that create Pods, contain Pod specs with PSS violations.
 A kubectl Warning message is seen in the following output.